DJBarnes/django-adminlte2-pdq/docs/source/menu/advanced.rst

 * ``ADMINLTE2_MENU`` - Manually defined, via either the Django settings or a template context variable.
 * ``Admin_Menu`` - Automatically generated from installed Apps and models.
   Shown/hidden via a settings toggle.
-See :doc:`admin_menu` for more details.
+See :doc:`admin` for more details.
 * ``ADMINLTE2_MENU_LAST`` - Manually defined.
 Must be provided via a template context variable.